jamestingedwards/james.tingedwards.com/content/blog/game-of-life.md

 Games like chess have simple rules that enable complicated gameplay. ["Conway's Life"](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) shows how even without any players, a very simple game, with rules even simpler than chess, can support surprising and interesting dynamics.

-In Conway's Life, the gameboard is a grid of squares which are either "alive" or "dead".
-The rules say for each square, based only on its immediate neighbours, whether it will be alive or dead in the next "turn".
+In Conway's Life, the gameboard is a grid of squares which are either "living" or "empty".
+Simple rules say for each square, based on its eight neighbour squares, whether it will be alive in the next turn.
+There is a just right goldilocks zone between loneliness and overcrowding.
+Living squares with 2-3 neighbours survive, and empty squares with three neighbours fill with new life.
+Those with more or fewer neighbours die or remain empty.

 Changes occur only by mechanically following those simple rules, clearing-out squares which are too lonely or too crowded, and filling-in squares where the number of neighbours is in the "just right" goldilocks zone for reproduction.
 The only human input is at the initial design of the gameboard -- whether it is sparsely or densely filled, and in what pattern.

-Despite its very simple rules, Life supports some complicated behaviour.
-"Gliders" are shapes that, when transformed under the rules, appear to move across the gameboard.
+The very simple rules of Life can support surprisingly complicated behaviour.
+There are shapes which, by

 ![glider animation](img/glider.gif)